init0x1/laravel-walkthrough/notes.md

 - slot like `<?php echo $slot; ?>`
 - attributes in blade used we need to dynamically pass variables(tags) to the view
 - props in blade

+##  day 6
+- create routes and pass data to the view